-Since we launched 'Grants for Good' we've had a number of questions about the program.
+Since we launched 'Grants for Good' for 2021 we've had a number of questions about the program.
 So, this blog article provides you with answers to the most asked questions about our Grants.
 We recommend using it along with the following documents:

 Depending on your situation, you may wish to contact us for further information or advice.

 1. What constitutes education, health and well-being for the purposes of this grant?

 HealthCarePlus takes a broad view of education and will consider for funding any activity that contributes to the growth of knowledge, the development of resources or supports enhanced capability.
 In this context, we are keen to support study directly on health and well-being providing it has an educational dimension (in that the findings will be used to inform and educate others).
 For a (by no means exclusive) list of suggested potential topics refer to the Procedures and General Guidelines for the 2020 Grants Cycle.

 2. Can I apply for these study grants if I am a full-time student?

 Yes, but you will need to demonstrate you have clear plans to ensure your study will benefit others – refer to the questions under the “Outcomes” section.

 3. How do I demonstrate hardship?

 You will need to tell your story and, in particular explain why you are either not eligible for a student loan, or, if eligible, would have significant difficulty servicing student loan repayments.
 If your circumstances have changed since you embarked on your study, and you will have difficulty completing without support please explain (the Grants Committee may prioritise strong applications of this type).

 You must provide an outline income / expenditure budget for your day-to day-living expenses and declare any other financial assets.
 You should support this by one or more relevant bank statements (or screen shots of your on-line statements).
 In addition, one of your referees should be in a position to attest to the accuracy of your statement in this section and, in particular, confirm you have no additional financial assets you can draw on to support your study.